Table of Contents[Hide][Show]

 Rice.
 Comfort food par excellence.
 What is chicken soup without rice?
-For those who are gluten free, rice often becomes an affordable alternative along with oats.
-It is also attractive to food companies that manufacture the dozens of gluten free foods now available in supermarket and healthfood stores.
+For those who are gluten-free, rice often becomes an affordable alternative along with oats.
+It is also attractive to food companies that manufacture dozens of gluten-free foods now available in supermarkets and health food stores.

 Where is arsenic coming from in our food supply?

 Arsenic shows up in our food through three main sources.